kwabsntim/BIzzMe/README.md

 - create room for you to be asked questions about your life
 - chat anonymously with the person who created the chatroom
 - leave room feature
 - ability to join a room using a room code

+##  🛠️ Tech stack

+- Frontend : Html / css
+- Backend : Flask,websockets
+- Tools : VS Code ,Github